Chapter 40: Enter, Stranger

 The creature's footsteps reverberated through Malik's whole body and through every piece of furniture in the building each time it brought its enormous foot down.
 He heard glass shatter and he imagined glass shards raining down on the spot he'd been sitting in earlier.

-Malik gritted his teeth and he couldn't keep himself from shivering as though the restaurant had turned to ice.
+Malik gritted his teeth and he couldn't keep himself from shivering.

 Malik slowly moved back to his previous sitting position.
 He took several deep breaths, then looked around to make sure that nothing else had been placed somewhere it might fall on his unsuspecting head.
 He was glad the cash register had missed him; 'death by cash register' was certainly not the most heroic end.